Current Penn Engineering students may begin the Graduate Certificate application process in the final term of their degree program.

 Your references can leave a section blank or approach the questions through a broad lens.
 For example, your recommender can respond to “How many students do you supervise?” by writing about your role in supervising employees.

-You can see the status of your letters of recommendation by looking at your application checklist.
-You can even send your recommender a reminder by clicking the Action button next to the status.
+You can see the status of your letters of recommendation by reviewing your application checklist.
+You can even send your recommender a reminder by following the link to the recommenders page of your application and clicking “edit.”

 Admission to MCIT Online is very competitive.
 We look for applicants who are likely to succeed in, benefit from, and contribute to the program.
 For tips on how to strengthen your application, read “5 Tips to Strengthen Your MCIT Online Application from the Program Director.”